Steven-Klavins/stevenklavins.co.uk/README.md

 ## Further improvements

 The main improvements I'd like to make to this still surround the subject of optimization in order to provide a smoother user experience.
-This said I feel it is far better than it was, I will continue to make changes as and when I learn more surrounding the subject.
+This said I feel it is far better than it was, I will continue to make changes as I improve my skills as a React Developer.

 ## Available Scripts